Numerical study of unitary fermions in one spatial dimension: Introduction

 \section{Introduction}

-Universal Fermi gases have garnered wide-spread attention following their recent realization in ultra-cold atom experiments.
+Universal Fermi gases have garnered wide-spread attention following their recent realization in ultracold atom experiments.
 Perhaps the most physically interesting example of such a system is the unitary Fermi gas in three spatial dimensions.
-This system comprises a dilute mixture of spin-1/2 fermions interacting via a short-range interparticle potential tuned to produce an infinite two-particle scattering length.
+This system comprises a dilute mixture of spin-1/2 (i.e., two-component) fermions interacting via a short-range interparticle potential tuned to produce an infinite two-particle scattering length.
 It is universal in the sense that the physical properties of the system are independent of the short-distance character of the interaction.
-As such, unitary fermions are not only relevant for ultra-cold atoms, but also for a variety of physical systems considered in other disciplines as well.
+As such, unitary fermions are not only relevant for describing ultracold atoms, but also a variety of physical systems considered in other disciplines as well.

 Early on, the unitary Fermi gas was proposed as an idealized model for describing dilute neutron matter in neutron stars \cite{1995ARNPS..45..429P}.
-The system had later been realized experimentally in ultra-cold cold atom experiments by exploiting properties of a Feschbach resonance \cite{O'Hara13122002,PhysRevLett.93.050401,2003Natur.424...47R,PhysRevLett.91.080406,PhysRevLett.89.203201}.
+The system had later been realized in ultracold atom experiments by exploiting properties of a Feshbach resonance \cite{O'Hara13122002,PhysRevLett.93.050401,2003Natur.424...47R,PhysRevLett.91.080406,PhysRevLett.89.203201}.
 More recently, unitary fermions have gained theoretical interest as an example of a nonrelativistic conformal field theory.
 A greater experimental and theoretical understanding of this strongly interacting and nonperturbative system has revealed that despite their simplicity, unitary fermions possess many rich and rather surprising physical properties.

-The unitary Fermi gas is simple in the sense that the system is characterized by a single physical scale, its density $\rho$.
+The unitary Fermi gas is simple in the sense that it is characterized by a single physical scale, the density $\rho$.
 From purely dimensional considerations, the energy density of the interacting system must be given by

 where $\calE_{0}(\rho)$ is the energy density for free fermions, and the dimensionless constant of proportionality $\xi$ is a nonperturbative universal quantity known as the Bertsch parameter \cite{baker2000mbx}.
 A calculation based on density-functional theory \cite{PhysRevA.72.041603} suggests that for the same system confined to a harmonic trap, the energy is given by